mlswg/mls-extensions/draft-ietf-mls-extensions.md

 > until it has been incorporated into an accepted Commit.

-The schedule on which AppAck objects are sent in AppEphemeral proposals is up to the application,and determines which cases of loss/suppression are detected.
+The schedule on which AppAck objects are sent in AppEphemeral proposals is up to the application, and determines which cases of loss/suppression are detected.
 For example:

 - The application might have the committer include an AppAck whenever a